 The website of the Social Security Administration (SSA) includes information about the Social Security disability insurance program, application requirements and an on-line application.

-Information about the SSA Compassionate Allowance Program can be found through this weblink: http://www.socialsecurity.gov/compassionateallowances/
+IInformation about the SSA Compassionate Allowance Program can be found through this weblink: http://www.socialsecurity.gov/compassionateallowances/ or by contacting: 1-800-772-1213 or firstname.lastname@example.org

 FTD and Property Tax Relief